 Students must complete the CARES Act Covid-19 Emergency Grant application to obtain funding from the program.

 Requests will be reviewed within seven to ten business days from their completed submission.
-Awarding of funds will be made on a case-by-case basis, “first-come, first served” basis to NSCC students enrolled in a degree or certificate program for the Spring 2020 and/or Summer 2020 semester who meet the criteria stated above.
+Awarding of funds will be made on a case-by-case basis, “first-come, first served” basis to NSCC students enrolled in a degree or certificate program for the Spring 2020, Summer 2020 and/or Fall 2020 semester who meet the criteria stated above.
 Students semester credit hours are an important part of the grant calculation.
 Additional information will be communicated via your NSCC student email.
 Funding will be disbursed using an eRefund account established through the MyNorthshore student portal.
 We strongly recommend students who have not already done so, set-up an eRefund profile to allow for NSCC to pay these funds as quickly as possible.
 Please click here to set-up your eRefund.

 CARES Act FAQ's